icon picker

 🛜 WiFi

 The unit has fast internet (100mb upload / 100mb download speed).
-Perfect for constant streaming or work videos.
+Perfect for streaming and work videos.

 Should there be any power outages (known in SA as “load shedding”), there is a WiFi battery (UPS -- uninterrupted power supply) connected to the WiFi router.
-It should provide uninterrupted internet connectivity for up to five hours should the power go out.
+It should provide uninterrupted internet connectivity for up to five hours during power interruptions.

 👀 Monitoring devices